WWU-IETC-R-Collab/CEDENSURF-Mod/04_Convert2Wide.md

 #### diazinon - ppb

 diazinon (2239 records) ppb

-diazinon degradate (95 records) ppb diazinon oxon (14 records) ppb diazoxon (234 records) ppb
+diazinon degradate (95 records) ppb

+diazinon oxon (14 records) ppb

+diazoxon (234 records) ppb

+When diazinon enters the body, it is oxidatively decomposed to diazoxon, an organophosphate compound that is much more poisonous than diazinon; it mainly causes the inhibition of AChE.

+All three analytes (diazinon oxon, diazoxon, and diazinon degradate) refer to this oxidized degradate, and were therefore renamed for consistency to "diazoxon"

 ```r